BigMindLab/OmicsKit/README.md

 ## Key features

+#### **Gene Annotations**

-- **Gene Annotation**: Retrieve information from Ensembl and BioMart to annotate gene counts tables, including transcript and gene names, genomic coordinates, and cross-references from various annotation databases.
+Retrieve information from Ensembl and BioMart to annotate gene counts tables, including transcript and gene names, genomic coordinates, and cross-references from various annotation databases.

 ``` r
 # Example on generating transcript annotations file from Ensembl release 103